WPGC People:

 Re:"Dean Griffith -- the 'first' one."
 Most kids in school knew the "real" Dino was gone!
 Bobbo Howard and Max Richmond basically didn't fool anyone.
 But they DID 'own' the name (along with Bob Raleigh, Jim Madison, et al).
 As a DX-er, I got to catch him on 1-6am one Monday morning on 570-WMCA (a regular 'catch') not very long after he'd left 'PGC!
 Although he was using the now familiar Dean Anthony handle, I instantly recognized his voice.
 I knew he was a native New Yorker, so I was happy for him that he was in his hometown.
 Also, the 'big-time' was where Dino certainly belonged.

 WHLI is listenable at the Virginia Beach oceanfront.
-I made it a point for YEARS to catch Dino on his 10-3 shift whenever I'm on Atlantic Avenue, a practice I'm sincerely going to miss.
+I made it a point for YEARS to catch Dean-o on his 10-3 shift whenever I was on Atlantic Avenue, a practice I'm sincerely going to miss.
 Reminds me "it's later than you think," because I'd intended to call him at WHLI and ask his advice about something I knew he'd certainly be able to help with.
 At least he's no longer suffering.
 I didn't even know he was ill.
 I saw his picture on the 'HLI website last week, and remembered thinking that, along with his now grey hair, that Dino wasn't looking too well.

 In my humble opinion, Dino and WPGC will always be synonomous (with apologies to WPGC legendary greats Harv Moore and Scott Shannon).
 Whether you call him "Big 'Ol Fat 'Ol Dino," Dean Anthony, or Dean Griffith...Dino IS WPGC and always will be.